Getting to Vancouver

 There is a rapid transit line (the Canada Line of the “SkyTrain”) that serves the airport and then connects easily with buses that offer frequent service to the UBC campus (15 different bus routes serve the campus).
 The 2019 flat-rate taxi fare from YVR airport to UBC is $36.
 More information about transportation to and from the UBC campus is available at http://transportation.ubc.ca/.
 General information about trip planning on public transit in Vancouver can be found at www.translink.ca.

-NOTE: Currently, there is no ride-sharing in Vancouver!
-That is, services like Lyft and Uber are not allowed.
-Please don’t count on using these services to get around (though there is a chance that this might change before July 2020; we’ll update this information accordingly).
+As of January 2020, Lyft and Uber are both available in Vancouver – but they have just started out in the city, so availability may be lower than elsewhere.
 There are several regular taxi cab companies, such as Maclure’s (https://www.maclurescabs.ca/contactus.html), Yellow Cab (http://www.yellowcabonline.com/), and Black Top & Checker (https://btccabs.ca/).
 There are also several car-share collectives, though you generally already have to have a membership to use them: these include car2go (https://www.car2go.com/CA/en/vancouver/), Modo (https://www.modo.coop/), and Evo (https://www.evo.ca/).

 Once you’re on campus, you may find a campus map helpful: http://www.maps.ubc.ca/PROD/index.php